Skip to content

 Airport terminal dedicated in honor of George Futrelle

-KENANSVILLE — Last Tuesday marked an incredibly special milestone for Duplin County as more than 60 distinguished guests, including local, regional and state leadership gathered at the Duplin County Airport to celebrate the memory and legacy of George Futrelle, the former airport director and assistant county manager who died in May 2023 after post-surgical complications.
+KENANSVILLE — Last Tuesday marked an incredibly special milestone for Duplin County as more than 60 distinguished guests, including local, regional and state leadership, gathered at the Duplin County Airport to celebrate the memory and legacy of George Futrelle, the former airport director and assistant county manager who died in May 2023 after post-surgical complications.

-Sally Futrelle Gillis, Futrelle’s mother, told Duplin Journal the dedication meant a lot to her, and she just wished George were here to help with the celebration.
+The ceremony marked a special occasion for the county and the Futrelle family as they celebrated the unveiling of Duplin County Airport’s George Futrelle Terminal.
+Sally Futrelle Gillis, Futrelle’s mother, told Duplin Journal that the dedication meant a lot to her, and she just wished George were there to join in the celebration.

-“This was his whole life,” said Sally, about the airport.
-“He came here at the very beginning when they had just a little trailer and a short runway, and so, he saw this go from that to this and this is a great day to celebrate.”
+“This was his whole life,” said Sally about the airport.
+“He came here at the very beginning when they had just a little trailer and a short runway, and so, he saw this go from that to this, and this is a great day to celebrate.”

 “It means the world.
 He would not think that he was worthy,” Renee told Duplin Journal.
-“I think you agree, and we all know that this airport is what it is mostly because of him.
+“I think you’d agree, and we all know that this airport is what it is mostly because of him.
 He loved this place.”

 Renee spoke about Futrelle’s love for the airport, and his desire to make it the best it could be.